 Chinese Language Overview

-The Chinese language, spoken in the form of Standard Chinese or Mandarin or Putonghua, is the official language of the People’s Republic of China and Taiwan, one of the official lingua franca in Singapore, and an official idiom of the United Nations.
+The Chinese language, spoken in the form of Standard Chinese or Mandarin or Putonghua, is the formal language of the People’s Republic of China and Taiwan, one of the official lingua franca in Singapore, and an official idiom of the United Nations.

 Why Study Chinese Language?